ATTPC/Spyral/README.md

 - Run parameters: Run numbers over which the data should be processed, as well as indications of which types of analysis to run
 - Detector parameters: detector conditions and configuration
 - Trace parameters: parameters which are used in the peak identification and baseline removal analysis
+- FRIB trace parameters: parameters used in the peak identification of FRIBDAQ signals (ion chamber, auxilary silicon, etc)
 - Cross-talk parameters: parameters used in cross-talk removal, after peaks have been identified
 - Clustering parameters: point cloud clustering parameters
 - Estimation parameters: used to generate estimates of physical observables